mason-bially/500locol-ecs/manuscript.md

 });
 ```

 The above is perhaps a bit convoluted, but it has some nice properties.
 There are other valid designs with their own properties and users are encouraged to try their own.
-I've left the naïve solution as a comparison for the reader to try themselves.
+By using this solution I've left the naïve solution as a comparison for the reader to try themselves.

 However, the part we are actually interested in is the "death" of our unit.
 This is of course a common pattern, being able to remove one's own component is an important paradigm, especially for temporary components like sound effects, animations, and other timed information.
-However in this situation we would also like to actually kill the whole entity in this situation.
-This needs a new feature.
+However in this situation we would also like to actually kill the whole entity, there are multiple ways of doing this, but for now we'll go for the simplest, which requires a new feature.

 ```c++
 class World {